koenraijer/IP-TNT/Logbook.md

 **Thursday, 21 March 2024 10:34, written on Koen’s MacBook Air, at Geldersestraat 1, Sittard:**
 In order to understand how much missing data I have without already calculating the feature set, I must set the IBI data at a fixed sampling rate (64 Hz).
+I did that and calculated

+**Friday, 22 March 2024 16:33, written on Koen’s MacBook Air, at Bolksbeekstraat 29bis, Utrecht:**
+- The question is about which dataset I'm going to use: `df['intrusion]`, `df['intrusion_nothink]`, or `df['intrusion_tnt']`.
+The deciding factor here is which dataset is going to have most discriminatory ability.
+Marijn thinks this will be `intrusion_nothink` because successful nothink trials are more different from intrusions (i.e., failed nothink trials) than intrusions are different from think trials, becuase in the latter case, both constitute a thought.
+However, I am inclined to think that the negative valence aspect that succesful and failed nothink trials share makes them more similar.
+- Another question is: to what degree does it work to engineer additional statistical features from domain-specific features.
+For example, calculating SD for SCL calculated from EDA.
+- I used NeuroKit2 to calculate EDA features and have decided that